What are inhibitors?

 Proving your product works (efficacy)

-Efficacy information will be required to support the label claim as part of the registration process for inhibitors.
-This is a new area of regulation, so there are no specific efficacy guidance documents for inhibitors.
-However, work is underway to develop them.
+Efficacy information is required to support the label claim as part of the registration process for inhibitors.

 Who to contact